|

 practice makes dividend payouts equally unpredictable.

-Consequently, some funds have instituted a managed distribution policy
+Consequently, many funds have instituted a managed distribution policy

 to make the distributions more stable.
 In those cases, the fund